fishingandforaging/fishingandforaging.github.io/what-we-do.md

 The programme varies depending on the time of year and other factors and can be adapted to fit in with individual interests and requirements.

-Generally, interest in shellfish is considerable whilst knowledge is often limited.

 Our courses are intended to take advantage of that interest, share our accumulated knowledge, and learn how satisfying it can be to harvest, handle, prepare and, not least of all, consume and enjoy what nature, and the sea In particular, have to offer.